 The company combines a large database with custom recruiting, promoted in two business areas:

-- Connections, a standard expert network operation with phone calls, surveys, project recruiting etc.
+- Connections, a standard expert network operation with phone calls, surveys, project recruiting etc. This is the core service offered by Third Bridge, with approximately half of the firm’s staff working in the Connections research team.

 - Forum, a service of hosted expert calls.
 Clients either listen in or get the transcripts.